hamyo1/AmazonQuestions/README.md

 i upload ne more exercize from here https://www.youtube.com/watch?v=yKz2kPip4sg&t=2s and share my sln to this question also.. here is the main file to this question https://github.com/hamyo1/AmazonTest/blob/master/RobotsQuestion/Program.cs

+i was adding calculation for the time complex in o notation in the end of each code..

 you can also copy the sln for the bulding question from here..